 All non-English transcripts must be translated and evaluated by the World Education Services (WES).
-This review must provide
+This review must provide a conclusive course-by-course evaluation of all coursework the student seeks to transfer.

 Comprehensive Examination

 Students eligible to take the Comprehensive Examination must formally apply for the test on the prescribed form in the office of Graduate Studies.
 Students who fail to apply in a timely manner will be prohibited from sitting for the Comprehensive Examination.